 The Apple Cider Century s an annual one-day 15, 25, 50, 75, or 100-mile bicycle tour of the orchards, forests, and wine country in and around Three Oaks, Michigan.
 Since 1974, it has become one of the Midwest’s largest one-day century events with over 4,500 cyclists participating last year.
 While in Three Oaks, check out the Bicycle Museum housed at the Dewey Cannon Trading Company, and stop into Journeyman Distillery.
 Even if you haven’t worked up a cocktail thirst, the building itself is worth seeing, and you can always buy a bottle or two to take home.

-Join us on social media for ongoing discussions about cool events, and Michigan travel destinations.
-We’d especially love to know which of our 12 things to do in Michigan in September 2023 you get a chance to enjoy.
-For next month’s events, or to get ideas for your local bucket list, be sure to visit our Michigan Tourism page.
+Join us on social media for ongoing discussions about Michigan travel destinations.
+Follow @BuyMichiganNow on Facebook or tag us in a picture on Instagram when you make it to one of our 12 things to do in Michigan in September.
+For next month’s event highlights, or to get ideas for your local bucket list, be sure to visit our Michigan Tourism page regularly.

 Author: BMN Staff